josros/zeit-crawler/Readme.md

 This [Scrapy](https://scrapy.org/) crawler retrieves latest articles from [zeit-online](http://www.zeit.de/index).
 In its pipeline, it drops irrelevant articles and performs an article based word count.

-Finally it exports article information structured as the following json:
+Finally, it exports article information structured as shown in the following json:

 ```json
 {